MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spoofing-protection.md

 This is a big problem because while enterprises may not be aware of how email authentication works, phishers do understand and take advantage of the lack of it.

-For information on setting up SPF, DKIM, and DMARC, see the section "*Customers of Office 365"*  later on in this document.
+For information on setting up SPF, DKIM, and DMARC, see the section "*Customers of Microsoft 365 for business"*  later on in this document.

 ## Stopping spoofing with implicit email authentication